It is presumed that the specimen belongs to the patient as identified in the test requisition form.

 Please note: Histopathology specimens are retainedfor 6 months and blocksand slides are retained for 5years after reporting.
 Samples of Blood/Serum are retained only for7 days.

-Hospital Contact Nos. for Patients Appointments, Inquiry etc
+Hospital Contact Nos. for Patients Appointments, Enquiry etc